agalue/OpenNMS-Node-Page-Extensions/README.md

 Then, the next step is register the above plugin inside `getPluginImplementation`, to make sure it will be rendered when needed.

 # Execute local tests

+[CircleCI](https://circleci.com/gh/agalue/OpenNMS-Node-Page-Extensions) is testing this repository, but here is how to do it on your own:

 ```shell
 npm install